DoganM95/Usb-C-Board/README.md

    - Place the 5.1 KOhm resistors in their designated spots on the PCB.
    - Solder the resistors, ensuring they are securely attached to the board.

-## Key takeaways
-- The CH340C can be powered with 3.3V as well as 5V, but its TX voltage perhaps is too high for e.g. an esp32, so powering it with 3.3V seems fine
-- The 3V pin of the CH340C needs to be connected (exclusively) to GND with a 100nF capacitor in between, else it will not work and not show up in windows device manager
-- Connecting it with wrong polarity (5V and GND) gets the chip hot quickly, but doesn't break it when cutting the power off soon (like 20 seconds)

 Feel free to explore the design files, contribute, and suggest improvements to this project.